Film Kisses of All Time

 The kiss involved lipsmacking, sucking, licking, and culminated with additional body grinding as Peyton laid atop Elena on the couch.

-The kiss was about three and a half minutes long, not enough to beat the record established by Kids in America (2005) - see above, although it was probably the longest 'lesbian' kiss ever recorded.
+The kiss was about three and a half minutes long, not enough to beat the record established by Kids in America (2005) - with an even longer end-credits kiss (see above), although it was probably the longest 'lesbian' kiss ever recorded.

 Director Vincenzo Natali's sci-fi horror film told about a young and rebellious, romantically-linked scientist couple: